To trigger giant leaps forward in the safety, quality and affordability of health care by:

 The Leapfrog Group is a voluntary program aimed at mobilizing employer purchasing power to alert America’s health industry that big leaps in health care safety, quality and customer value will be recognized and rewarded.
 Among other initiatives, Leapfrog works with its employer members to encourage transparency and easy access to health care information as well as rewards for hospitals that have a proven record of high quality care.

 The Leapfrog Hospital Survey is the gold standard for comparing hospitals’ performance on the national standards of safety, quality, and efficiency that are most relevant to consumers and purchasers of care.
-Hospitals that participate in The Leapfrog Hospital Survey achieve hospital-wide improvements that translate into millions of lives and dollars saved.
+The survey is the only nationally standardized and endorsed set of measures that captures hospital performance in patient safety, quality and resource utilization.
+Hospitals that participate in the Leapfrog Hospital Survey achieve hospital-wide improvements that translate into millions of lives and dollars saved.
 Leapfrog’s purchaser members use Survey results to inform their employees and purchasing strategies.
-In 2009, 1206 hospitals across the country completed The Leapfrog Hospital Survey.
+In 2014, 1,501 hospitals across the country completed The Leapfrog Hospital Survey.

 How and Why Leapfrog Started

 In 1998 a group of large employers came together to discuss how they could work together to use the way they purchased health care to have an influence on its quality and affordability.
 They recognized that there was a dysfunction in the health care marketplace.
 Employers were spending billions of dollars on healthcare for their employees with no way of assessing its quality or comparing health care providers.